chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 expression must evaluate to an integer parameter value requiring the call site to pass that number of arguments to the function.

 Within the function, the formal argument that is marked with a variable argument expression is a tuple of the actual arguments.
+If the actual arguments all have the same type, the formal will be a homogeneous tuple, otherwise it will be a heterogeneous tuple.

    *Example (varargs.chpl)*.